BestTimesToVisit.com Logo

 transport

 Get a Suica or Pasmo card as soon as you land!
-These rechargeable IC cards are your golden ticket for almost all public transport (trains, subways, buses) and even convenience store purchases.
-You can tap and go, saving you the hassle of buying individual tickets, especially when you're rushing to catch a train.
+These rechargeable IC cards work on almost all trains and buses across Japan, and even at convenience stores and vending machines.
+It's way easier than fumbling for cash or buying individual tickets, especially when you're rushing to catch a Shinkansen.

 money

 While credit cards are becoming more accepted, Japan is still largely a cash-based society, especially at smaller shops, restaurants, and temples.
-Always have some yen on hand, and look for 7-Eleven ATMs – they're widely available and usually accept foreign cards for withdrawals, unlike many other banks.
+Always have some yen on hand, and use 7-Eleven ATMs (they're everywhere!) as they reliably accept most international cards for withdrawals.

 culture

 Master the art of the bow!
-A slight nod of the head is usually sufficient for tourists, but understanding its importance shows respect.
-Also, remember to take off your shoes before entering homes, traditional restaurants (look for shoe racks), and some temples – you'll often find slippers provided for different areas.
+A slight nod of the head is usually sufficient for tourists, but understanding when and how to bow shows respect.
+Also, remember to take off your shoes before entering homes, traditional restaurants (ryotei), and some temples – look for the shoe shelves (getabako) at the entrance.

 food

 Don't be afraid of the vending machines – they're a culinary adventure!
-Beyond drinks, you can find hot meals, snacks, and even fresh eggs.
-For a truly local experience, try a 'depachika' (department store basement food hall) for an incredible array of bento boxes, sushi, and pastries, perfect for a picnic.
+Beyond drinks, you'll find hot ramen, snacks, and even full meals.
+For a truly local experience, try a 'depachika' (department store basement food hall) for an incredible array of bento boxes and gourmet treats, perfect for a picnic.

 packing